HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Higher-order Guided Diffusion Model

 The theorems above rely primarily on mild assumptions, such as smoothness and boundedness, without imposing strict conditions like the target distribution being log-concave or satisfying the log-Sobolev inequality.
 Their formal statements and detailed proofs are postponed to \cref{app:proof}.
+We experimentally verify these Theorems in \Cref{sec:ablations}.